Anthony Bourdain, Kate Spade and the Dangers of Envying 'Perfect' Lives

 It’s not much of a solace, but perhaps one thing these deaths could remind us of is the uselessness of envy.
 As with many of the behaviors once considered vices — greed, sloth, lust — envy reflects a miscalculation in the relative worth of things.
 When we look at lives like Spade’s and Bourdain’s, it can make our own feel wanting.
 We haven’t started our own companies, or turned our work experience into a book.
 They’re happier and more fulfilled, because we are not as hardworking or talented as they are.
 Their lives look better than ours, therefore they must be better people than we are.

-Our desire to turn Bourdain and Spade’s success stems from a flawed comparison due to incomplete data.
+Our desire to turn Bourdain and Spade’s success into a judgment on our own stems from a flawed comparison due to incomplete data.
 Many lives are not as they appear.
 Happiness is not the end result of a sum of accomplishments.
 The person whose wealth/wardrobe/job/talent you wish you had has his or her own struggles, and they could at least equal our own.
 Bourdain seemed to hint at his, when during an episode shot in Sardinia, he asked in a voiceover, “What do you do after your dreams come true?“

 And if our envy is misplaced, maybe there’s also a case to be made for having more compassion.
 If people’s lives aren’t as amazingly blissful as they appear, perhaps they’re not as evil or stupid as they appear, either.
 Especially on the Internet.
 Bourdain once flew Marilyn Hagerty, whose sweet review of her local Olive Garden had been mocked on the Internet, to New York City to dine at the restaurant of the moment, Per Se, and then published a book of her columns.
 Kate Spade donated boxes of clothing and bags to a foundation to help young women get started out of college so their lack of business attire didn’t obscure their talent.